How to never miss your medication: Medisafe App Review

 Dosage Reminder

-One of the best features of the app is that it sends reminders to your mobile phone (make sure your mobile phone is set up to receive notifications).
-You can choose to take your medication (and record it), skip it or snooze the reminder.
+One of the app’s best features is that it sends reminders to your mobile phone (make sure your mobile phone is set up to receive notifications).
+You can take your medication (and record it), skip it or snooze the reminder.
 I have set mine up so that the notification requires action before I can use my other phone functions.

-The app allows you to set up a different time to take your medication on the weekend.
-How very thoughtful for those who like to sleep in.
-And if you change time zones, the app recognizes your location and alters the time accordingly.
-Even more thoughtful.
+The app allows you to set a different time to take your medication on the weekend.
+This is very thoughtful for those who like to sleep in.
+If you change time zones, the app recognizes your location and alters the time accordingly, which is even more thoughtful.

-Another powerful feature of the app is its ability to send a missed medication notification to your Medfriend – a person whom you share your data with.
-If you forget to take a medication (or forget to record it in the app), Medisafe will send a notification to your Medfriend, so that they can remind you to take your medication.
-A good backup, especially as you get used to a new medication regime.
+Another powerful feature of the app is its ability to send a missed medication notification to your Medfriend – whom you share your data with.
+If you forget to take a medication (or forget to record it in the app), Medisafe will notify your Medfriend so that they can remind you to take your medication.
+It is a good backup, especially as you get used to a new medication regime.
 Your Medfriend would need to download the Medisafe app and create an account in order to sync with you.
 And you both need to have an internet connection for the information to sync.

 Medisafe Notification